 You must remember that these inorganic fertilizers are not natural and do not improve your soil.
 Sooner or later, your soil will be depleted no matter how many chemical amendments you use.
-You will need to add some truly natural organic matter on a regular basis to help keep your soil healthy.
+You will need to add some truly natural organic material on a regular basis to help keep your soil healthy.

 What Is Coated Fertilizer?

 Some products are termed “coated.”
-There are a number of different formulations of this type of product, but all of them provide the basic nutrition you would expect in a good fertilizer:
+There are a number of different formulations of this type of product, but all of them provide the basic plant nutrition you would expect in a good fertilizer:

 - Ammonium Phosphate

 - Magnesium Phosphate

 - Ammonium Nitrate

 - Potassium Nitrate

 1. Nutricote fertilizer is granulated, and the granules are coated with a chemical release agent incorporated into a thermoplastic resin shell.
 Nutricote is what the professional grow uses and REALLY WORKS.

 The resulting pellets are typically tiny gray spheres.
 Depending on how the pellets were formulated and produced, they will release nutrients in a measured manner for as long as 12 months given a soil temperature of 77 degrees Fahrenheit.
 Water also influences the rate of nutrient release.
 Look for the term “Nutricote” to identify this type of fertilizer.